felixlopz/hubrise-test-task/content/apps/deliveroo/en/map-ref-codes.md

 ---

-**IMPORTANT NOTE:** If you do not assign a ref code to all your products, Deliveroo will not process the order correctly and this will not be received in your EPOS.
+**IMPORTANT NOTE:** If you do not assign a ref code to all your products, Deliveroo will not process the order correctly.
 For more information, see [Why Are My Orders Not Received on HubRise](/apps/deliveroo/faqs/orders-not-received-missing-ref-codes).

 ---